JinliBot7/JinliBot7.github.io/_pages/about.md

 <span>
-My current research interest is on robotic deformable object manipulation.
-Typically, we are working towards the in-air manipulation of cloth for robotic hanging.
+My current research interest is in robotic deformable object manipulation.
+Concretely, we are working towards the in-air manipulation of cloth for robotic hanging.

 DOM poses unique challenges to perception and control methods due to the high dimensional state space, the self-occlusion, and the anisotropic characteristics of the deformable objects.
 To address these issues, as the first step, I am building a physics-based and differentiable DOM simulator using <a href="https://www.taichi-lang.org/">Taichi</a>.
 In this <a href="https://jinlibot7.github.io/projects/cloth/">post</a>, I share the recent progress from time to time.